 Often you’ll need to film your subject doing the same activity more than once, so you can cut from wide to medium to close-up shots from the same angle.
 This BBC tutorial explains how to do this with a DSLR camera.
-Remember, with a smartphone you can’t use the zoom – so you’ll need to physically get closer to your subject.
+Remember, with a smartphone you have fewer zoom options – so you’ll need to physically get closer to your subject.

 Even if you are not an artist, creating a sequence of drawings for shots you know you’ll need to capture when on location can help you film for the edit.
 This series of drawings is also known as a storyboard.